Aydinhamedi/Pneumonia-Detection-Ai/README.md

 This project is open-source and is licensed under the MIT License.
 See the `LICENSE` file for details.

 [GitHub Repository](https://github.com/Aydinhamedi/Pneumonia-Detection-Ai)

+## Other
+> [!NOTE]
+>  Please note that this code uses my Python-CLI-template\
+>  for more info go to https://github.com/Aydinhamedi/Python-CLI-template.

+> [!NOTE]
+>  Please note that this code uses my Python-color-print-V2\
+>  for more info go to https://github.com/Aydinhamedi/Python-color-print-V2.

+> [!NOTE]
+>  Please note that this code uses my Python-color-print\
+>  for more info go to https://github.com/Aydinhamedi/Python-color-print.

 ## Results